 - Three experiential residential workshops (2018 dates: 7-14 March; 3-8 June & 9-14 September)

 - A structured curriculum that covers a wide range of topics

 - Mentoring and network support between and after workshops and

 - An extensive collection of training materials shared online and the knowledge to bring trainings to your community.

 These components empower participants to develop and support community leaders to engage thousands of people in local campaigns.
 Members of our coordination team and reference group are activist educators and social movement leaders who bring decades of experience to the program.
 We have an experienced education and facilitation team for the program and bring in specialised speakers and experts throughout the year.

-Applications for the 2018 Fellowship are open from 1 August to 30 September 2017.
+Applications for the 2018 Fellowship have closed.
+Applications for the 2019 Fellowship are open from 1 August to 30 September 2018.
 For information about the program, email James.